-- 1. For stays exceeding three months, Member States shall grant applicants who [...] comply with the provisions of Article 5b and 6 [...] a long-stay visa or a seasonal worker permit. - 2.
-Member States may grant applicants who [...] comply with the provisions of Articles 5 or 5b and 6 [...], a work permit authorising a third-country national to work as a seasonal worker when Member States issue a long-stay visa for the purpose of seasonal work or when a seasonal worker is admitted for less than three months. - 2a.
-Member States shall grant a work permit to those applicants who comply with the provisions of Articles 5 and 6, where the third-country national is exempted from the visa obligation in accordance with Annex II of Regulation 539/2001 and to whom Member States do not apply Article 4 (3) of Regulation 539/2001. - 3.
+- 1. For stays exceeding three months, Member States shall grant applicants who comply with the provisions of Article 5b and do not fall under the grounds set out in Article 6 a long-stay visa or a seasonal worker permit. - 2.
+Member States may grant applicants who comply with the provisions of Articles 5 or 5b and do not fall under the grounds set out in Article 6, a work permit authorising a third-country national to work as a seasonal worker in connection with the issuance of a short-stay visa or a long-stay visa for the purpose of seasonal work. - 2a.
+Member States shall grant a work permit, in the case of stays not exceeding three months, to those applicants who comply with the provisions of Article 5 and do not fall under the grounds set out in Article 6, where the third-country national is exempted from the visa obligation in accordance with Annex II of Regulation 539/2001 and to whom Member States do not apply Article 4 (3) of Regulation 539/2001. - 3.
 The seasonal worker permit shall be issued by the competent authorities of the Member States using the format as laid down in Council Regulation (EC) No 1030/2002.
-In accordance with point (a) 6.4 of the Annex to that Regulation, Member States shall enter 'seasonal worker' under the heading 'type of permit'. - 4.
-In accordance with Article 18 of the Schengen Convention and with point 12 of the Annex to Council Regulation (EC) No 1683/95 of 29 May 1995 laying down a uniform format for visas, Member States shall enter 'seasonal worker' under the heading 'remarks' on the [...] visa sticker issued for long stays. - 5.
+Member States shall enter a reference on the permit stating that it is issued for the purpose of seasonal work. - 4.
+In accordance with Article 18 of the Schengen Convention and with point 12 of the Annex to Council Regulation (EC) No 1683/95 of 29 May 1995 laying down a uniform format for visas, Member States shall enter a reference stating that it is issued for the purpose of seasonal work under the heading 'remarks' on the visa sticker issued for long stays. - 5.
 Member States may indicate additional information related to the employment relationship of the seasonal worker (such as the name and address of the employer, place of work, type of work, working hours, remuneration) in paper format, or store such data in electronic format as referred to in Article 4 of Regulation (EC) 1030/2002 and in point (a)16 of the Annex thereto.